dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

     g, ArgoCDAdmins, role:admin
 ```

 That's it!
 Now your user (*dewan*) can successfully create Argo CD applications and perform other actions.
-A table is provided in the reference section that lists built-in permissions for Argo CD.
+A table is provided in the appendix section that lists built-in permissions for Argo CD.

-## Reference
+## Appendix

 This section lists the permissions that are granted to Argo CD to manage specific cluster-scoped resources which include platform operators, optional OLM operators, and user management.
 Note that Argo CD is not granted cluster-admin permissions.